 Your Research Analyst graduate certificate gives you many career opportunities

-Graduates may find opportunities within a variety of public, private, and non-profit organizations, in the fields of marketing, public policy, media, advertising, tourism, human resources, education, needs assessment, and program evaluation.
+Graduates may find research analyst career opportunities within a variety of public, private, and non-profit organizations.
 Potential employers include market research firms, private corporations, consulting groups, municipal, provincial and federal government agencies, educational institutions, social agencies, and not-for-profit organizations.

 Why study Research Analyst at Georgian?